Black and white portraits

-Ultimately, there are many reasons why black and white photography are more fun or more difficult for some photographers.
+Ultimately, there are many reasons why black and white photography are more difficult for some photographers.

 Colours tend to set parameters for the photographer, that’s why black and white portraits are more popular.
 By that, I mean, if there is too much red for example on one side, the photographer will look towards a colour to complement it and balance it out.
 Otherwise, the photographer can use the colour red to highlight a specific emotion or action.